Short-term rentals

 The provincial Short-Term Rentals Accommodation Act requires short-term rentals to be provided in the principal residence of a host only.
 This new principal residence requirements will come into effect on May 1, 2024.
 If you do not already have a secondary use short-term rental licence (i.e. for your primary residence), you will not be eligible to obtain one.

 Properties that currently have valid secondary use short-term rental accommodation business licences can continue to operate, even after May 1, 2024, provided they meet provincial principal residence requirements and the conditions of their municipal business licence.
-Details about the new provincial registry and the mandatory registration process are anticipated later in 2024.
+Details about the new provincial registry and the mandatory registration process are anticipated in 2025.

 Principal use licences cannot be converted to secondary use licences, as secondary use short-term rentals are no longer permitted in the City of Kelowna.